 Antiquing is a fun hobby that millions thoroughly enjoy.
 Living in Lancaster, PA means prime antique shopping!
 Adamstown should be on your list of places to visit before you purchase your new home.
 Known as the Antiques Capital of the United States, you’ll find thousands of antique dealers here and massive antique malls.
 Indeed, there are malls, co-ops, shops, and markets, all catering to lovers of anything antiques.
 We highly recommend driving down the Adamstown Antique Mile along route 272.
 It’s awe-inspiring to see so many antique shops all in one place!

-Where to Live in to be in Center of it All: Lancaster City
+Where to Live in Center of it All: Lancaster City

 If being in the middle of the small-town hustle and bustle is for you, Lancaster City’s got it!
 With a strong economy, this city is also dripping with American history and culture.
 We’re the only American city that can boast the oldest continuously running public farmers market and continuously running theater in the United States.
 More than that, we’ve got magnificent museums, delicious dining, and a diverse cultural mix.
 Don’t forget to check out our plethora of art galleries either, as well as our hundreds of family-owned shops.
 There’s always something happening in Lancaster City!
 If you want to be where fun, engaging, and enjoyable events are always happening, definitely check it out.

-Where to Live in Lancaster for a Cool Small Town: Lititz
+Where to Live for a Cool Small Town: Lititz

 Imagine living in a town that was voted the “Coolest Small Town in America.”
 That’s Lititz, PA, a walkable, beautiful, easygoing village in the northern part of Amish Country.
 And talk about cool; the 1st pretzel bakery in the U.S is here, and the oldest 4th of July celebration!
 The Fire & Ice Festival is held here every year, one of the coolest (and hottest) on the east coast.
 Plus, there’s a community spirit here that’s palpable.
 People like each other in Lititz, and help each other when times are tough.
 It’s a small town with a big, beautiful heart (and big, delicious pretzels).

-Where to Live if You’ve Just Started a New Family: Leola
+Where to Live if You’ve Started a Family: Leola

 Living in Lancaster, PA is so fun as a young family!
 Friendly, safe, and with outstanding schools, Leola is an excellent choice if you’re starting (or already started) a family.
 The nightlife isn’t what you’d call ‘on fire,’ but as a new parent, you want peace and quiet anyway.
 There’s a very close-knit sense of community here, and if you’re renting, low rents too.
 Leola was voted as the #6 Best Place to Raise a Family!
 With plenty of local shopping, restaurants, and attractions, it also has everything a growing family needs.